MorpheusAIs/Morpheus/WhitePaper.md

 This reflects the reality that for Morpheus to grow, it needs the following:

-Community - Users bring and own their data.
+Community - Buildrs create frontends / tools and bring uses into the Morpheus ecosystem.

 Capital - Brings the funding for compute and code.

 Compute - Providers the equipment and power.

-Coders - Provide the intelligence to use the data, capital and compute.
+Coders - Provide the intelligence to use the frontends, capital and compute.

 The MOR Token Supply is limited to a maximum of 42,000,000 tokens that will ever exist.
 The distribution will start with all four groups earning the tokens by providing forms of proof of work (labor) and proof of Stake (capital) to the network.
 No pre-mine.
 No early token sale.
 Just a fair launch.